Tony Marston's Blog About software development, PHP and OOP

 I looked for the source of this horrendous decision and found it in PHP RFC: Deprecate passing null to non-nullable arguments of internal functions:

 Just because the function signatures in the PHP manual did not indicate that the parameters were nullable does NOT mean that they were always supposed to be non-nullable.
-At the time the manual was written there was no method of indicating this behaviour.
+At the time the manual was written there was no method of indicating this behaviour in the signature's type hints.
 This did not change until the release of version 7.1.
-However, all these functions behaved as if the parameters were nullable, and this behaviour was documented in:
+However, all these functions behaved as if the parameters were nullable, and this was documented in:

 Converting to string